Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - Device
 - Customer segment

+## Web analytics
+Look into:
+- Long term trends in visitors / unique visitors
+- Where are visitors coming from?
+Look at Referring URLs and Search Keywords
+- What do I want visitors to do on the website?
+  - Why does the website exist?
+  - What are the top 3 acquisition strategies?
+  - What do you think should be happening on your website?
+- What are visitors actually doing?
+Look at:
+  - Top entry pages.
+Most likely, these won’t actually be the homepage as direct traffic isn’t that much any more
+  - Top viewed pages
+  - Site overlay analysis – for the top viewed pages, analyze the click patterns.
+This will help understand navigational challenges, help understand visitor intent and suggest optimization actions
+  - Abandonment analysis – check the funnels and see where the highest abandonment is happening – visitor behavior there identify opportunities that can improve outcomes fast

+**Actionable tips:**
+- Look at top entry pages and analyze their bounce rates
+- Look at top keywords and analyze their bounce rates.
+Here you have visitor intent – why do they visit?
+Maybe you’re ranked for the wrong keywords or you might e.g. not have the right CTAs.
+Key here of course is to test different versions
+- Look at the site overlay report to get an idea of where your users are clicking on your pages.
+  - Look at where the people click the most and compare that to where you want / expect people to click.
+  - Also, compare above and below the fold clicks.
+  - Look at where people went to before the likelihood of conversions increases.
+  - Really put yourself in your users shoes and see how they are clicking
+- Look at visits to purchase and days to purchase – how many visits need to be made, on average before your users decide to purchase something?
+Learn what it takes to convince people to buy

+**Sessions**
+- A visit is basically someone entering the website
+- Whatever this person does within 30 minutes on the website is called a session
+- Time on page is measured from entering the page to going to a next page.
+If they never go to a next page, time on page is null.
+If they do the dishes and come back > 30 minutes later, its a new session
+- Unique visitors are identified by their cookies.
+This makes it harder to identify them when they don't accept cookies

+**Different tools will provide different results**
+- Data collected from web logs vs Javascript tags
+- First party or third party cookies (determined generally by the tool)
+- Imprecise Website Tagging
+- Different definitions of different metrics.
+Ask your vendor e.g. how conversion rates are defined
+- Sessionization: different tools define sessions differently
+- URL parameters: make sure all tools identify the right parameters you set
+- Campaign parameters: make sure all tools identify the right parameters you set.
+Marketing campaigns are tracked using campaign tags.
+You also need to include additional information to the links used in the marketing campaign.
+See below.
+There is a url building tool and supports creating these marketing activity related links

+**User research**
+With user research, there are three basic questions that probably should be asked:
+- What is the purpose of your visit to our website today?
+- Were you able to complete the task?
+- If you were not able to complete your task, why not?

+## Attribution modelling
+There are several attribution strategies
+To pick to one right for the company, consider:
+- Media Mix Modelling: run tests with different mixes of channels (e.g. by area).
+Then, compare the conversion numbers and calculate the CAC
+- Marginal Attribution Analysis.
+Spend X amount more on a certain channel than before and calculate the differences in conversion rates.
+With this, it is crucial to only change one variable.

+**Marketing parameters**
+- “Medium” communicates the mechanism, or how you sent your message to the user.
+You could include “email” for an email campaign, “cpc” for paid search ads, or “social” for a social network.
+- “Source” communicates where the user came from.
+This could be a specific web page or a link in an email.
+Source could also differentiate the type of medium.
+So if the medium was “cpc” (or “cost per click” paid traffic), the source might be “google,” “bing,” or “yahoo.”
+If the medium was “email,” the source might be “newsletter”.
+- “Campaign” can communicate the name of your marketing campaign such as “2015-Back-To-School” or “2015-Holiday-Sale”.
+- “Content” can be used to differentiate versions of a promotion.
+This is useful when you want to test which version of an ad or promotion is more effective.
+If you’re running a test between two different versions of a newsletter, you might want to label these tags “v1-10dollars-off” and “v2-nopromo” to help differentiate which newsletter the data is associated with in Google Analytics.)

+## Multichannel analysis (Nonline world)
+Here are some tricks:
+- Use vanity URLs (also called redirects).
+E.g. create a simple URL that you put in a TV ad.
+Then, when someone searches for the URL, it redirects to  www.quickbooks.intuit.com/?campaign=tv_nbc_dec_2009
+- Use unique redeemable coupons and offer codes that are specific to the channel.
+E.g. TV, TUBE, or Taxi
+- Online surveys (‘How did you hear from us?’)
+- Correlating Traffic Patterns and Offline Ad Schedules.
+We know where and when ads run.
+This helps setting up a baseline and we can then measure the impact when campaigns are live.
+In addition, you can also correlate the impact from offline channels (use vanity URLs) with visits to website via other channels (such as organic, or PPC).
+You want to compare the reach of the ad to direct traffic to vanity URL, When you do this type of analyses, try to minimize the impact of other things – so when you compare radio, make sure to keep other channels at least equal.
+- Leveraging controlled experiments.
+Plan an experiment.
+Then, collect data 30 days worth of data before and after the experiment.
+You want to see uplift during the experiment and ideally you’d also want to see permanent uplift after the experiment.

 ## Other
 - Make sure to keep the raw data with the analysis somewhere well documented as you will always need to do the analysis again or remember your assumptions
 - Keep a log of business initiatives.
 Any time something happens that causes data to shift, keep a note of this in a Google Sheet that gets pipelined into the warehouse.
 Columns could be data, type, notes.
 Things to include could be: marketing campaigns, feature releases, bugs, holidays, press.
 It also helps generally keep a log of events that happened as a source of truth
+- When showing data over time, consider comparing different time periods in the same graph
+- Similarly, show the future plan
+- Never show data that looks off/raises questions.
+Either remove these things or have a clear simple explanation ready.
+Where required, make clear that things are an outlier.

 ![Analysis context ](https://user-images.githubusercontent.com/28791247/92440452-7189ac80-f1a4-11ea-8f92-3898c3f2cad0.png)